gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The Group Manager frees the OSCORE Sender ID value of the leaving node, which becomes available for possible upcoming joining nodes.

 * The Group Manager cancels the association between, on one hand, the public key of the leaving node and, on the other hand, the Group Identifier (Gid) associated to the OSCORE group together with the freed OSCORE Sender ID value.
-The Group Manager deletes the public key of the leaving node, if that public key has no remaining association with any pair (Group ID, Sender ID).
+The Group Manager deletes the public key of the leaving node, if that public key has no remaining association with any pair (Gid, Sender ID).

 If the application requires forward security, the Group Manager MUST generate updated security parameters and group keying material, and provide it to the remaining group members (see {{sec-group-rekeying-process}}).
 As a consequence, the leaving node is not able to acquire the new security parameters and group keying material distributed after its leaving.